Sölve

-The Heimskringla relates that he was the son of Högne of Nærøy, and that he had his home in Jutland (however, according to the older source Historia Norwegiae, he was Geatish).
-He pillaged in the Baltic Sea and at night they made shore in the hundred of Lofond/Lovund (perhaps Lovön or the Lagunda Hundred) where they surrounded a house and set it on fire killing everybody inside.
-In the house there was a feast where the Swedish king Östen was invited.
-Then Sölve and his men arrived in Sigtuna (Old Sigtuna) and declared that the Swedes had to accept him as king.
+The Heimskringla relates that he was the son of Högne of Njardö, and that he had his home in Jutland, although according to the older source Historia Norwegiæ, he was a Geat.
+He pillaged in the Baltic Sea and at night they made shore in the hundred of Lofond/Lovund (perhaps Lovön or the Lagunda Hundred) where they surrounded a house and set it on fire, killing everybody inside.
+In the house there was a feast where the Swedish king Eysteinn was invited.
+Then Sölve and his men arrived in Sigtuna (now Signhildsberg) and declared that the Swedes had to accept him as king.
 The Swedes refused and fought Sölve for eleven days until they lost.
 Sölve then ruled Sweden until the Swedes rebelled and killed him.

 Historia Norwegiae only relates that the Geats burnt Östen and his people to death inside his house.